-Key Learning Area Human Society and its Environment (HSIE) - Commerce Course Fee Nil Course Name Courts, Crimes and Commercial Enterprise RoSA Subject Yes Prerequisite No Course Description Enterprise Rosa Subject Yes ticipate in the democratic process. and learn how strategies are used to s also investigate a range of with the law and examine the legal d the range of options available for rk to the individual and society and viduals may derive an income, and participants.
-Students analyse a yment and work futures.
-Students sitions contribute to business en planning and running a business.
-NESA Link https://educationstandards.nsw.edu.au/wps/portal/nesa/k-10/learning- areas/hsie/commerce-7-10-2019
+Key Learning Area Human Society and its Environment (HSIE) - Commerce Course Fee Nil Course Name Courts, Crimes and Commercial Enterprise RoSA Subject Yes Prerequisite No Course Description regulate society, and how individu Students examine various legal an resolve contentious legal and polis situations in which individuals mar rights and responsibilities of indivi- dispute resolution.
+Business: Students investigate the the changing nature of work.
+They the changing rights and responsib range of perspectives in their consinvestigate how entrepreneurial a success, and examine the conside Law: Students develop an understanding of how laws affect individuals and groups and regulate society, and how individuals and groups participate in the democratic process.
+Students examine various legal and political systems and learn how strategies are used to resolve contentious legal and political issues.
+Students also investigate a range of situations in which individuals may come in contact with the law and examine the legal rights and responsibilities of individuals in society and the range of options available for NESA Link https://educationstandards.nsw.edu.au/wps/portal/nesa/k-10/learning-areas/hsie/commerce-7-10-2019